JarbasAl/LILACS/lilacs/blog/2-LILACS-reasoning.md

     ** dead end!
     ['elon musk', 'demons in christianity', 'a symbol of virtuous characteristics and liberty', 'belief', 'person', 'satan', 'demons', 'an important aspect of mundane life, according to eric schwitzgebel in the _stanford encyclopedia of philosophy', 'cognition', 'evil spirit', 'devil', 'angels', 'angel', 'psychological feature', 'Figure', 'fallen angels', 'an entity in the abrahamic religions that seduces humans into sin', 'abstraction', 'individual angels', 'spiritual being', 'the personification and archetype of evil in various cultures', 'content', 'thing', 'spirit']
     24

+# Useful crawlers

+Lets have a bunch of sample crawlers each with some strategy to perform a certain action on short memory nodes

+- url finder -> search dbpedia, extract and create "link" concepts/connections
+- fact finder -> search wikipedia, extracts semi structured facts from text, create "fact" concepts/connections
+- label finder -> search dbpedia, extract and create "label" concepts/connections
+- maintenace -> removes malformed connections, references to self, and removes some invalid connections (you can not be labeled "drug" and "person" at same time)
+- connection finder -> search conceptnet/wordnet/dictionary

+TODO

+- long term memory candidate seeker - marks connections to be commited to long term memory
+- long term memory reader - loads long term memory concepts into short memory

+# Answering What

+TODO sample crawling for common types of questions